-On every roulette wheel there are 36 red or black slots numbered 1-36.
-In European roulette there is one additional number, the zero (0), which is green.
-Similarly, in American roulette there are two green slots, the zero (0) and the double zero (00).
-The roulette odds of winning will always be calculated from the total number of slots on the wheel.
+On every roulette wheel, there are 36 red or black slots numbered 1-36.
+There is one additional number in European roulette, the zero (0), which is green.
+Similarly, there are two green slots in American roulette, the zero (0) and the double zero (00).
+Therefore, you will always calculate the roulette odds of winning from the total number of slots on the wheel.
 For a European table, this means that the probability for the ball to land on any single number is 1 in 37, about 2.70%.
-That means that the odds are 36 to 1, there are 36 outcomes that will lose you the bet, and 1 that will win.
+That means that the odds are 36 to 1, 36 outcomes will make you lose the bet, and one will win.

-When calculating the roulette payout you will never include the green zero(s), and the calculation is fairly straight-forward.
-There are 36 red or black slots on the wheel, and if you would bet on a single number that wins, you would get 36 times the money in return.
-Subtract your initial bet and you get your profit of 35 times the bet you made.
+When calculating the roulette payout, you will never include the green zero(s), and the calculation is relatively straightforward.
+There are 36 red or black slots on the wheel, and if you bet on a single number that wins, you would get 36 times the money in return.
+Subtract your initial bet, and you get your profit of 35 times the bet you made.
 Your roulette payout is therefore 35:1.

 Probabilities vs. Roulette Odds In Depth

-Mixing up the roulette odds and roulette probabilities is a very common.
-Let’s take an example of the American double-zero wheel first.
-This wheel consists of 38 numbered pockets that are perfectly spread around the wheel.
-These numbers are 1 to 36, along with the 0 and 00.
-Assuming that you bet on 17, with a total of 38 numbers, a wager on 17 is a bet on one number out of the total 38.
+Mixing up the roulette odds and roulette probabilities is very common.
+Let’s take the example of the American double-zero wheel first.
+This wheel consists of 38 numbered pockets ideally spread around the wheel.
+These numbers are 1 to 36, along with 0 and 00.
+Assuming that you bet on 17, out of 38 numbers, a wager on 17 is a bet on one number out of the total 38.
 That is the probability; 1 out of 38.
-If you bet it, it means that the number 17 has got one chance in 38 chances to show up.
-That one out of 38 is actually not the odds of your bet.
+If you bet it, the number 17 has got one chance in 38 chances to show up.
+That one out of 38 is not the odds of your bet.

 Roulette odds in the American double zero wheel(s)

 Translated into money, the payoff for winning bets is not 37 to one roulette odds but 35 to one.
-Looked from another perspective, a player gets shortchanged two units by the casino.
+From another perspective, a player gets shortchanged two units by the casino.
 If the casino paid “fair” odds (37 to 1), it would not make money and probably close down.
 Such a move would end the life of all the casinos globally.
-In other words, roulette odds are not playing in the same league with the real payouts.
+In other words, roulette odds are not playing in the same league as the real payouts.